sankalpmundra/Inference-Procedures/README.md

 # Inference Procedures

-Conducting inference procedures on categorical and quantitative data using Python and Jupiter notebooks.
+Conducting inference procedures on categorical and quantitative data using Python and Jupiter notebooks. fg

 ### Proportions